volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 Solving this issue is the topic of the next point.

-2. **The developer can hint at which child elements may be stable across different renders with a `key` prop**
+2. **The developer can hint at which child elements may be stable across different renders with a `key` prop.**

 React supports `key` attribute, which is used by the library to match children in the original tree with children in the subsequent tree: